About Yue

 I have provided analytical and technical support to a range of global health projects in collaboration with institutions such as the World Health Organization (WHO), the African Health Research Institute (AHRI), and the Swiss Tropical and Public Health Institute (Swiss TPH), among others.

-- Development of the Reference Death Archive and related Julia modules (WHO, AHRI)
+- Development of the Reference Data Archive and related Julia modules (WHO, AHRI)

 - Design, monitoring, and implementation of the Probbase Elicitation Project (CDC/OSU)